Mankattah/alx-pre_course/0x01-git/README.md

-My first readme in the 0x01-git directory
+My first readme in the 0x01-git directory for the project